Last updated 24th July, 2025

 There is such high importance placed on things like levelling, tracking, and balance that even a slight discrepancy will reduce the effectiveness of the gate over time and lead to costly repair work.
 Additionally, working with high-powered electricity as a novice is dangerous and is not advised.
 A trained, professional installer should always be enlisted to install an electric sliding gate.

-Similarly, if you live in a protected area or a listed home, you are unlikely to be able to complete the work without planning permission.
+Similarly, planning permission isn't generally needed unless the gate is over 2m high (or over 1m if next to a public road).
+If you live in a protected area or a listed building, you may require planning permission regardless of height.
 This costs £258, and you can liaise with your local council to determine whether this is required.